Brought to you by:

 - How will the virtual final run?

 - The final will run as a day-long virtual workshop on 19th January from 10:00-15:00 GMT.
 It will be run over Zoom, which will mean you can dial in from anywhere.
+The timings for the day are as follows:

 The day is about developing some of your leadership skills, giving you opportunity to grow, respond to feedback, and stand out.
 The day will run in 3 parts: 1.
 A leadership development workshop.
 2. A pitchfest event.
 3. An awards ceremony where the top 10 will be crowned ‘The Future Leaders of the Year’.